For additional information, read the Nomination Form PDF

 The Phlegar Building, long a familiar fixture on Christiansburg’s public square, appears at first observation as a picturesque example of a late-19th-century small-town office building.
 It actually incorporates remnants of the early-19th-century Montgomery County clerk’s office, originally a two-room, one-story building with a Flemish-bond brick façade, sections of which remain visible.
 When a new courthouse was built in 1834, the clerk’s functions were accommodated elsewhere and the building was rented out for law offices.
 In 1897 it was purchased by Archer A. Phlegar who added the upper stories, the two-level Eastlake gallery, and a large rear wing.
 The attic story was left unfinished; its windows merely ventilated the space.
 The property was reacquired by Montgomery County late in the 20th century, and the Phlegar Building was used to house county offices.

 The Phlegar Building was listed in the registers under the Prehistoric and Historic Resources of Montgomery County MPD.
-It was demolished by the county officials in 2020 to make way for a new magistrates building.
+It was demolished by county officials in 2020 to make way for a new magistrates building.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.